IronicNinja/IronicNinja/README.md

 ### Hi there, I'm Evan 👋

-I'm a High School Senior who goes to the North Carolina School of Science and Mathematics.
+I'm a High School Senior who goes to the North Carolina School of Science and Mathematics 🏫.

 **I 💗**:
   - 🌐 Web Development: